 - Status changed from Feedback to Resolved

 I don't see any follow up actions here to be honest.
 We know the way to work the issue around, we record soft-failure, we have removed needle which causes false positives.
 If you see anything else we can do here, we can continue with this ticket.
 So feel free to reopen, put follow up actions or create a new ticket.

-#28 Updated by okurz about 3 years ago
+#28 Updated by okurz over 3 years ago

 - Description updated (diff)